m-triassi/cycl.io/README.md

 Once it completes, you can continue with the installation instructions.

 ### PHP
 First you'll need PHP running on your command line.
-To do this install it, as well as some of its dependancies.
+To do this install it, as well as some of its dependencies.

 For MacOS run:
 ```shell